JakeWharton/RxBinding/README.md

 RxBinding
 =========

-RxJava binding APIs for Android's UI widgets.
+RxJava binding APIs for Android UI widgets from the platform and support libraries.